syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Getting-Started.md

 **Custom language configuration**

-Edit Control provides supports for custom language configuration.
-You can plug-in an external configuration file that defines a custom language to the Edit Control by using the `Configurator.Open` and `ApplyConfiguration` methods, as shown in the below code snippet.
+EditControl provides supports for custom language configuration.
+You can plug-in an external configuration file that defines a custom language to the EditControl by using the `Configurator.Open` and `ApplyConfiguration` methods, as shown in the below code snippet.

 The following example illustrates the same as follows: